spar65/LoanOfficerAI-MCP-POC/README.md

 2. **Set up environment variables**:

-   The server requires configuration for OpenAI and other settings.
+   The server requires configuration for OpenAI and database settings.
 Create a `.env` file in the server directory:

    ```
    # server/.env